hellmarbecker/blog/_drafts/apache-druid-data-lifecycle-management.markdown

 - Roll up to weekly data for the last 3 months
 - and to monthly data for anything that is older than 3 months.

-It is this more complex scenario where some traps for the unwary are lurking, which I want to explore today.
+It is this more complex scenario where lurk some traps for the unwary, which I want to explore today.
 This tutorial works with the [Druid 25.0 quickstart](https://druid.apache.org/docs/latest/tutorials/index.html), and I am running Druid on my laptop - for other configurations you would have to adapt the API endpoint accordingly.

 ### How Staggered Rollups Are Done in Druid